-Our newest Institute, the Cognitive and Immersive Systems Laboratory (CISL) at EMPAC under the direction of Dr. Hui Su, has begun to link cognitive computing with physically immersive environments that drive multi-individual decision-making in complex situations ranging from cognitive boardroom to a cognitive classroom.
-The Center for Materials, Devices, and Integrated Systems (cMDIS) under the direction of Dr. Robert Hull has built an extensive faculty membership, currently number ~90 and this augments an active student and postdoc program.
+This year we launched our newest institute, the Cognitive and Immersive Systems Laboratory (CISL) at EMPAC under the direction of Dr. Hui Su.
+CISL has begun to link cognitive computing with physically immersive environments that drive multi-individual decision-making in complex situations ranging from a cognitive boardroom to a cognitive classroom.
+The Center for Materials, Devices, and Integrated Systems (cMDIS) under the direction of Dr. Robert Hull has built an extensive faculty membership, currently numbering 90, and this augments an active student and postdoc program.
 “Research Nucleation Workshops” are defining new areas of research with critical mass at Rensselaer, including workshops being jointly sponsored by major companies.
 Such interaction with major corporate research institutions will enable preferential access to major equipment not available at Rensselaer.
 The cMDIS continues the longstanding excellence of nanotechnology at Rensselaer.
-As part of the inaugural class of NSF-funded Nanoscale Science and Engineering Centers in 2001, Rensselaer has continually advanced both fundamental and applied research in directed assembly of nanoscale materials, which links basic principles of materials, biological and computation sciences to generate new materials and devices that impact human health, energy efficiency and manufacturing technologies.
+As part of the inaugural class of NSF-funded Nanoscale Science and Engineering Centers in 2001, Rensselaer has continually advanced both fundamental and applied research in directed assembly of nanoscale materials, which links basic principles of physical, biological, and computation sciences to generate new materials and devices that impact human health, energy efficiency, and manufacturing technologies.
 Within the cMDIS are three Institute-Wide Centers focused on the built environment (Center for Architecture Science and Ecology), advanced renewable energy (Center for Future Energy Systems), and robotics and advanced manufacturing (Center for Automation, Technology, and Systems).